1857-58 Canada directory by John Lovell

-May 25, 1916 Bismarck daily tribune
+May 25, 1916 Bismarck Daily Tribune

 Has Brilliant Record

 Des Moines, May 24 - Robert Treacy, of Bismarck, continues to live up to his brilliant record in athletics.
-At the recent all state meet, me won first in both the discus throw and the shot put.
+At the recent all state meet, he won first in both the discus throw and the shot put.
 He hurled the discus 106 feet one inch, and threw the shot 37 feet.
 Treacy is a student of Highland Park college, and is considered one of the best athletes in Iowa along these lines.